-According to the AARP, you may want to have as much as 70 to 80 percent of your work income in retirement (although such an estimate will differ from person to person).
-This income will likely come from a few sources.
+You may want to have as much as 80 percent of your work income in retirement (although such an estimate will differ from person to person).1 This income will likely come from a few sources.

 Pension or Other Sources of Retirement Income

 If you have a pension or other source of retirement income, you'll likely need less per year from your savings than if you relied on savings alone.
 Again, it's important to remember that investment earnings are not guaranteed, and contributions can lose value over time.